Higher-dimensional Chiral Algebras in the Jouanolou Model and free-field realization: Free-field realization via chiral algebras

 \subsection{The Faonte-Hennion-Kapranov central extension via chiral operations}

-In this section, denote $\mathsf{A}^\bu_d := \mathbf{J}_{\mathring{\mathbb{A}}^d}$ the Jouanolou model of punctured affine space~$\mathring{\mathbb{A}}^d = \mathbb{A}^d \setminus \{0\}$.
+In this section, denote $\mathsf{A}^\bu_d \define \mathbf{J}_{\mathring{\mathbb{A}}^d}$ the Jouanolou model of punctured affine space~$\mathring{\mathbb{A}}^d = \mathbb{A}^d \setminus \{0\}$.
 Equivalently, this is the quotient of the Jouanolou model of two points in $\mathbb{A}^d$ by the translations.
 It is a commutative dg algebra model for the derived global sections of the structure sheaf of the punctured affine space $\mathring{\mathbb{A}}^d$.
 For a Lie algebra $\mathfrak{g}$, introduce the following dg Lie algebra

 This dg Lie algebra was introduced in \cite{FHK} as a higher-dimensional generalization of current algebras which appear in symmetries of chiral conformal field theory \cite{GWkm}.
-One of the main results of \cite{FHK} is that invariant polynimials of degree $(d+1)$ on the Lie algebra $\mathfrak{g}$ give rise to nontrivial $L_\infty$ central extensions of this dg Lie algebra.
+One of the main results of \cite{FHK} is that invariant polynomials of degree $(d+1)$ on the Lie algebra $\mathfrak{g}$ give rise to nontrivial $L_\infty$ central extensions of this dg Lie algebra.
 The centrally extended algebras provide higher-dimensional, or multivariate, generalizations of the famous affine Kac--Moody algebras.

 Tied to the usual affine Kac--Moody algebra is a well-known chiral (and vertex) algebra.
 In fact, it is a special case of a general enveloping algebra construction of a chiral algebra from any Lie$^\star$ algebra.
 The notion of a Lie$^\star$ algebra can be generalized to higher dimensions.
-While we do not purse the construction here, we do expect a universal enveloping-type construction which associates to such a higher-dimensional Lie$^\star$ algebra a higher chiral algebra in the sense of this work.
+While we do not pursue the construction here, we do expect a universal enveloping-type construction which associates to such a higher-dimensional Lie$^\star$ algebra a higher chiral algebra in the sense of this work.
 We leave this problem to future work.

-Instead, we will give a more direct interpretation of the higher-dimemnsional Kac--Moody algebra in terms of its "free field realization" using the higher Wick's theorem of the previous section.
+Instead, we will give a more direct interpretation of the higher-dimensional Kac--Moody algebra in terms of its "free field realization" using the higher Wick's theorem of the previous section.

 Let $V$ be a $\mathfrak{g}$-representation and consider the graded $\mathcal{O}$-module

 equipped with the obvious pairing in the sense of \eqref{eq:pairing}.
 (We will assume that $V$ is an ordinary vector space, rather than a graded one, for simplicity.)
 The free ghost chiral algebra $\mathcal{F}$ associated to $V$, as defined in the previous section, can be identified, as graded $\mathcal{D}$-module, with